The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 Select Enable Insights to allow the machine to handle requests for rendering insights in the gallery.
 Insights are interactive dashboards created in Designer.

-As the orchestrator of workflow executions and various other operations, the controller needs a location where it can maintain the workflows that are available, a queue of execution requests, and other information.
+As the orchestrator of workflow executions and various other operations, the controller needs a location where it can maintain the available workflows, a queue of execution requests, and other information.
 Define where information critical to the functioning of the service is stored on the Persistence screen.

 The controller maintains data in either SQLite or MongoDB databases.
 Server offers embedded SQLite or MongoDB options, as well as, a User-managed MongoDB option.
 If you are configuring the machine for a gallery, you must use MongoDB or User-managed Mongo DB.